x123/kdy-iss/docs/sail-handling.md

 1. Bring the headsail onto the dock.
 2. Stretch the foot of the sail along the dock.
-3. Working togther, kneel on the sail and grab a fold of sail and place it on the foot.
+3. Working together, kneel on the sail and grab a fold of sail and place it on the foot.
 4. Keep the foot stretched and keep flaking the sail.
 5. Once the head is reached, fold the sail from the clew towards the luff.